awoie/vp-token-spec/README.md

 ---

+# Appendix?

-//There are multiple candidates for requesting verifiable presentations and verifiable credentials using OpenID Connect flows: Edmund's Aggregated Claims draft, DIF Presentation Exchange, below draft, and probably others.
+There are multiple candidates for requesting verifiable presentations and verifiable credentials using OpenID Connect flows: Edmund's Aggregated Claims draft, DIF Presentation Exchange, below draft, and probably others.
 This would be a natural next step after defining claims, and agreeing on the request syntax should be separate from agreeing on the usage of the above four claims.

-# Requesting Verifiable Presentations
+## Requesting Verifiable Presentations

 A RP requests a Verifiable Presentation using the `claims` parameter.

-## Verifiable Presentation object in id_token
+### Verifiable Presentation object in id_token

 A Verifiable Presentation embedded in an ID Token is requested by adding a element `vp_jwt` or `vp_ldp` to the `id_token` top level element of the `claims` parameter.
 This element must contain the following element: